OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 SKOLEM generates a blank node with a deterministic label from a series of input parameters of both variables and literals.

-This means the new node retains a referenceable, reversible, meaningful IRI that can be based solely on selected properties.
+This means the new node retains a referenceable, reversible, meaningful identifier that can be based solely on selected properties.

 <br>
 <br>